cloud-gov/cg-site/_docs/services/cloud-gov-service-account.md

 Plan Name | Description |
 --------- | ----------- | -----
-`space-deployer` | A service account for continuous deployment, limited to a single space | `space-auditor` | A service account for auditing configuration and monitoring events limited to a single space |
+`space-deployer` | A service account for continuous deployment, initially limited to a single space | `space-auditor` | A service account for auditing configuration and monitoring events limited to a single space |

+> Note: Service accounts will initially be assigned a role (SpaceDeveloper or SpaceAuditor) in a single space.
+However, you can add/remove roles for this account in any org and/or space using the `cf` CLI.
+Please be sure to read the documentation and understand the ramifications of role modifications before proceeding: https://docs.cloudfoundry.org/concepts/roles.html.

 *These instances are available in [sandbox spaces]({{ site.baseurl }}{% link _docs/pricing/free-limited-sandbox.md %}#sandbox-limitations).*